Get insider access

 Compared To Other Monitors

-See our recommendations for the best monitors for MacBook Pro, the best monitors for photo and video editing, and the best USB-C monitors.
+See our recommendations for the best monitors for MacBook Pro and MacBook Air, the best monitors for photo editing, and the best USB-C monitors.

 Dell UltraSharp U4021QW

 The LG 40WP95C-W is better than the Dell UltraSharp U4021QW.
-Both models target media creators, but the LG supports HDR, with amazing coverage of the DCI-P3 color space.
+Both models target media creators, but the LG supports HDR, with amazing coverage of the DCI-P3 color space, and the Dell doesn't support HDR at all.
 The LG also has slightly better connectivity, with higher bandwidth Thunderbolt 4 ports.

 Apple Studio Display

 The LG 40WP95C-W is a much more versatile monitor than the Apple Studio Display.
 Both models target creators, but the Apple monitor can only reach its maximum potential when used with a Mac.
-The LG works well with any environment and even allows you to load a calibration profile to the display itself, ensuring you get an accurate image with any source.
-The LG also has better connectivity, with Thunderbolt 4 support as well as HDMI and DisplayPort inputs.
+The LG works well with any environment and allows you to load a calibration profile to the display, ensuring you get an accurate image with any source.
+The LG also has better connectivity with Thunderbolt 4 support as well as HDMI and DisplayPort inputs.

 LG 38WN95C-W

 The LG 38WN95C-W is more versatile than the LG 40WP95C-W, but if you're a professional content creator, the 40WP95C-W is a better choice.
-The 38WN95C-W has a much higher refresh rate, better motion handling, and it's a lot brighter, so it's a better choice for gaming or watching videos.
-The 40WP95C-W is better for media creators or office users as it has a much higher native resolution and better text clarity, as well as better connectivity.
+The 38WN95C-W has a much higher refresh rate, better motion handling, and is a lot brighter, so it's a better choice for gaming or watching videos.
+The 40WP95C-W is better for media creators or office users as it has a much higher native resolution, better text clarity, and better connectivity.

 LG 32UL950-W

-The LG 32UL950-W and the LG 40WP95C-W both target media creators, but the 40WP95C-W is better overall.
+The LG 32UL950-W and the LG 40WP95C-W both target media creators, but they're different.
 The 40WP95C-W has a larger, higher-resolution screen, meaning you can see more of your workflow at once, and it has much better accuracy out of the box.
 Finally, the 40WP95C-W has slightly better connectivity, with higher bandwidth Thunderbolt 4 support and two easy-to-access USB ports, so you can quickly connect peripherals like your mouse or a drawing tablet.

 Test Results